The new GOP health care plan looks a lot like Obamacare to some

-A new Republican health care plan keeps much of the basic framework set up by Obamacare, but with a conservative twist, analysts say.
+A new Republican health care plan keeps much of the basic framework set up by Obamacare, adding a conservative twist, analysts say.

 But it's full of holes, with no detail on how to pay for its provisions and no estimates at all of how much it will cost taxpayers.